adamkocsis/Rcourse/Exercises/2023-01-17_favia-occurrencecount.md

 5. Calculate which `stg` numbers does this genus occur in!
 This should be a numeric vector.

 6. Calculate the number of occurrences and collections in every stage!
 These should be two numeric vectors.
+Please indicate which stages the values in these vectors refer to by adding the `stg` numbers as the names attribute!

 *Hint: initially, use a `for` loop to do this - although we will solve this in more functional way too!*